WoollyMittens/photo-cropper/README.md

 **delay : {integer}** - The time in miliseconds to wait before triggering the onchange function.
 This limits the rate at which the function is called.

+**realtime : {boolean}** - Turns on realtime updating of the values.
+The buttons are unnecessary in that case.

 **offset : {integer}** - A fudge factor in pixels to compensate for slight alignment differences, usually caused by borders and paddings.

 **'slice' : {string}** - A webservice for resizing images.
 An example is provided as *./php/imageslice.php*.